The Science Behind Creating Healthier Humans

 Ensuring you remember to eat with bite size energy balls formulated to help optimize breast milk quality.
 They also help to ensure you get in the extra energy required for breastfeeding mamas while helping to regulate blood sugar levels (and relieve constipation!).

-Mama Balls are made with oats, brewer’s yeast, flaxseed and dates all of which act as galactagogues (a substance that helps to increase breast milk production).
+Mama Balls are made with oats, brewer’s yeast, flaxseed, nut butters and dates.
 Oats contain a soluble fiber called beta-glucan.
 Beta-glucan helps to reduce postprandial glycaemic and insulinaemic responses (Wolever, et al. 2018).
 In other words, they help to regulate blood sugar levels.
 Soluble fiber also helps with constipation (Axelrod and Saps, 2018).
 Flaxseed and dates are also high in fiber content and are thus able to help your bowels return to normal.

 Some nutrients passed through breast milk depend on maternal diet, two of these nutrients are B vitamins and fatty acids (Innis, 2014).
 That’s why we make Mama Balls with nut butters.
 To ensure fatty acids are in the maternal diet and able to be passed into the breast milk.
 Babys’ brain growth is dependent on receiving omega 3 and 6 fatty acids from breastmilk (Semba, et al., 2017).
 Furthermore, B vitamins are essential in closely interrelated roles in cellular functioning.
 Their collective role plays a role in various aspects of brain function (Kennedy, 2016).
 We help to ensure new moms consume enough B vitamins by including brewers yeast in our Mama Balls.